Tag Archives | green lifestyle

 7 Sustainable Ways to Welcome Fall with Your Family

 Fall is my favorite time of year.
 It seems like we start to slow down as a family and spend more time reconnecting with each other.
-(This seems especially important now that Eben is off to graduate school and only comes home occasionally!)
+(This seems especially important now, Eben is finishing up graduate school and only comes home occasionally!)

 Since the days get shorter and it gets dark outside so much earlier, Jayson and I have been using this time to reconnect as empty nesters!
 Our dining room table used to be filled with card games and brain teasers, but now we’ve been finding ourselves doing puzzles (are we old or what??) and playing Scrabble.
 The nightly dinners are still full of long conversations and hot, steamy beverages for dessert!
 (Which is my favorite!)